Definition of Idiom

-This passage highlights the collection of idioms used by Shakespeare in his works and these idioms are now used in everyday writing.
+This passage highlights the collection of idioms used by Shakespeare in his works.
+They are still used in everyday writing.

-The extract quoted above explains that idioms vary in their degree of transparency that is the extent to which an idiom reveals its true meaning varies.
+The extract quoted above explains that idioms vary in their degree of transparency, which is the extent to which an idiom reveals its true meaning varies.